Before Surgery

 Consent forms and admission forms

 Your surgery consent form will be completed at the time of your consultation with Professor Walter.
-When a date is set for your surgery, the Mater hospital will send you an electronic admission form, or post one to you.
+When a date is set for your surgery, the Mater hospital will send you an electronic admission form.
 This needs to be completed and returned to the hospital prior to your admission date.

 This paperwork should be taken to the Mater Hospital at 25 Rocklands Road, Crows Nest or can be mailed to Mater Hospital, PO Box 958, North Sydney NSW 2059